Abdulelah01/EUREKA/AudienceProfile/AudienceProfile.md

 #### Socio-Demographics

 * Nebraska Native
-* Master's of Science in Ecology from University of Nebraska - Lincoln
+* Masters of Science in Ecology from University of Nebraska - Lincoln
 * Has worked in Alaska with the National Wildlife Refuge system and in Minnesota as a canoe guide
 * Started with Xerces Society in 2017
 * Collaborates with NRCS (Natural Resource Conservation Services)